Islamophobia can be a direct cause of depleting the mental health of Muslims.

 The increase of Islamophobia often forces Muslims to choose between British values and Islamic or cultural values, as there is rarely encouragement and promotion of both – that you can be British and Muslim – whether that’s within, or outside, the Muslim community.

-Islamophobia can also stop Muslims from seeking help for their mental health issues; fearing they may be discriminated against whilst getting therapy or seeing a GP for their religious beliefs.
-This is one barrier to obtaining support, however one should always feel comfortable in seeking support without fear of judgement.
+Islamophobia can also stop Muslims from seeking help for their mental health issues; fearing they may be discriminated against.
+This is one barrier to obtaining support, however, one should always feel comfortable seeking support without fear of judgement.

-Islamophobia isn’t just about hate crime.
+Islamophobia isn’t just about hate crimes.
 It affects Muslims at several levels:

 Hold tight to the rope of Allah SWT and He will support you.
 There are great organisations doing great work on trying to combat Islamophobia, and things are moving slowly.